graphistry/graphistry-cli/README.md

   * Notebook/API users can get a free account on [Graphistry Hub](https://www.graphistry.com/get-started)
   * Interact with pregenerated live visualizations on the [PyGraphistry gallery](https://github.com/graphistry/pygraphistry)
   * If you have a private sample CSV/XLS/etc., you can [spin up a private server in your AWS/Azure account](https://www.graphistry.com/get-started) and turn it off when done, and [our team is happy to help](https://www.graphistry.com/support)

+* How can I test if my GPU supports Graphistry and my GPU environment is setup properly?
+Graphistry only requires a [RAPIDS-compatible](https://www.rapids.ai) Docker environment, so you can use the community resources for that.
+In addition, see [Testing an Install](docs/testing-an-install.md).

 * The server is slow to start, is it broken?
   * The server may take 1-3min to start; check the health status of each service with `sudo docker ps`